jkt2407/frontend-nanodegree-mobile-portfolio/README.md

  ***

-This was original contents of readme file:
+For reference, here are the original contents of the readme file:

 ## Website Performance Optimization portfolio project